kulivoko/Azure-Cloud-DevOps-01/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 4. Install [Terraform](https://www.terraform.io/downloads.html)

 ### Customizations
+#### Main.tf
+The file "main.tf" is your main configuration file containing definition of resources to be created including the settings and detailed specifications of each infrastructure element.

+You can customize this file according to your needs.
+However, now it is configured to pass the project assignment.

-#### Variables
+#### Variables.tf
 The variables.tf file contains refences for all used variables.
-Any of the give variables, like rg(resource group) or vm_instances(number of virtual machine instances) can be updated and customized.
+Any of the given variables, like rg(resource group) or vm_instances(number of virtual machine instances) can be updated and customized.
 I recommend changing following:

 1. prefix         - The prefix used for all resource names where this variable is  applied
 2. location       - The Azure Region in which all resources with this variable will be created
 3. rg             - A Preferred name of resource group
 4. admin_username - The administrator's user name for virtual machine
 5. admin_password - The administrator's password that must meet Azure complexity requirements
-6. packerimage    - The packer image created in Azure
+6. packerimage    - The packer image created in Azure (update accordingly as defined under step 11 in the Instructions section)

 There are other variables: